 Alarm Description Trigger Container Advance Moving to next container in the sequence.
 At the point when the [Container Advance] criteria has been met.
-End of Sequence wish to start the sequence from the At the point the last container in the sequence has met the [Container Advance] criteria.
+End of Sequence End of container sequence, do you wish to start the sequence from the beginning?
+At the point the last container in the sequence has met the [Container Advance] criteria.